elatov/elatov.github.io/_posts/2013-04-15-use-fwbuilder-to-deploy-an-iptables-firewall-to-a-dd-wrt-router.md

     {{endif}}

 Looks like we are going to set the appropriate settings on the DD-WRT Router.
-Then go ahead and click on the &#8220;Install&#8221; button:
+Then go ahead and click on the "Install" button:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/fw_builder_install_button.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/fw_builder_install_button.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/fw_builder_install_button.png" alt="fw builder install button Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="1366" height="714" class="alignnone size-full wp-image-8269" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

 It will launch the wizard and you can select which firewall to install (we only have one).
-Then it will &#8220;Compile&#8221; the rules and then it will ask for the SSH credentials:
+Then it will "Compile" the rules and then it will ask for the SSH credentials:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/Install_Options_for_dd-wrt.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/Install_Options_for_dd-wrt.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/Install_Options_for_dd-wrt.png" alt="Install Options for dd wrt Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="608" height="455" class="alignnone size-full wp-image-8270" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

-After I hit &#8220;Install&#8221;, I saw the following:
+After I hit "Install", I saw the following:

     Installation plan:
     Copy file: /home/elatov/firewall.fw --> /jffs/firewall/firewall.fw